JanNitschke/svelte-css-rune/README.md

 - `mixedUseWarnings` (default: `"use"`): Emit warnings when a class is used with the $css rune and without it.
 Setting this to `true` will warn on mixed usage in script tags, markup and when defining mixed css rules.
 Setting it to `"use"` will not warn when defining mixed css rules.
 Setting it to `false` will disable all warnings.

 - `hash` can be used to override the hash function.
 Expects a function that takes a string and returns a string.
 The default hash function is the same svelte uses.

+- `increaseSpecificity` if true the generated class will be a combined class selector that has higher specificity then svelte native class selectors.
+  Set this to true if you want to override local styles with rune styles.

 # How it works and advanced usage